 How do you find out how much energy your church building is consuming and translate that into your carbon footprint?
 Here are some options:

 1. Calculate it yourself using information from the U.S. Energy Information Administration, which uses this table to calculate electricity consumption and expenditures for non-mall commercial buildings (such as churches).
 Collect details on square footage, building age, type of roofing and wall materials, and type of heating and cooling systems to calculate energy consumption.
 (The table lists all the needed categories.)
 The resulting sum is described in kilowatt-hours (kWh).
-Then download the State-level Greenhouse Gas Emission Coefficients for Electricity Generation conversion for your state to determine pounds of carbon dioxide emitted.

 You now have your church’s carbon footprint based on building energy consumption.
 Having the base number enables you to share what your carbon footprint is and to identify how upgrades could not only save money in the long term, but also reduce that footprint.